PRTG Manual: Custom Notifications

 To use the notification to automatically acknowledge the alarm that triggered it, enter this HTTP action:

-You must create the notification as a file and place it in a specific folder on the PRTG core server system (in a cluster, copy the files to every node).
+You must create the notification as a file and place it in a specific subfolder on the PRTG core server system (in a cluster, copy the files to every cluster node).

-- PRTG will execute the file on the local PRTG core server system using the account configured for the PRTG core server service ("system" is the default).
+- PRTG executes the file on the local PRTG core server system using the account configured for the PRTG core server service (the default is system).

-- If your custom notifications code relies on other files (for example, DLLs, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server machine manually!
+- If your custom notification's code relies on other files (for example, .dll, .NET framework, or Windows PowerShell), you must copy/install these files on the PRTG core server system manually.

 - Make sure the return code of the executable is 0 (zero).
-Otherwise PRTG assumes something went wrong with the notification and will try to send it up to 3 times.
+Otherwise PRTG assumes something went wrong with the notification and tries to send it up to 3 times.

-- When running PRTG in a cluster, copy the respective files to every single node to make sure the notification also works when the primary master is not reachable.
+- If you run PRTG in a cluster, copy the respective files to every cluster node to make sure the notification also works when the primary master node is not reachable.

-For more information about the placeholders you can use, see the Paessler Knowledge Base What placeholders can I use with PRTG?
+For more information about the placeholders you can use, see section List of Placeholders for Notifications.